Amazon Web Services main image

 DynamoDB

-DynamoDB is a NoSQL database that supports storing and retrieving data that is not organized in tables.
+DynamoDB is a NoSQL database.
+It allows users to store data that is not organized in tables.
 The service doesn’t cost much and offers high performance.

 Amazon RDS

-Amazon RDS is a relational database similar to Aurora.
-The two have different architectures, which results in Aurora being somewhat quicker and having higher availability.
-On the other hand, Amazon RDS might be cheaper in some cases and it has an automatic failover feature.
+Amazon RDS is a relational database.
+It is similar to Aurora.
+The two have different architectures.
+So, Aurora is quicker and has higher availability.
+But Amazon RDS can be cheaper.
+Also, it has an automatic failover feature.

 Amazon Lambda

-Amazon Lambda is a computing service that allows users to run code virtually without the need to manage servers.
+Amazon Lambda is a computing service.
+It allows users to run code virtually without the need to manage servers.

 Amazon VPC

-Also known as Amazon Virtual Private Cloud, this service enables users to launch resources (including other AWS services) on a private network in the cloud.
-Customers have complete control over this environment and can configure encryption, operating systems, access, and other elements.
+The full name is Amazon Virtual Private Cloud.
+This service allows users to launch resources on a private network in the cloud.
+Customers have complete control over these environments.
+They can configure encryption, operating systems, access and other elements.

 CloudFront